foundersandcoders/our-site-v1-DEFUNCT/_harp/london/_faq.md

 **How is the foundation course delivered?**
 As a full-time classroom-based course running Monday to Friday from 10am to 7pm at our campus in Bethnal Green.

 **How is the classroom organised?**
 Classes are peer-led and project-based with sixteen students working in four teams of four.
 Students take turns to deliver seminars, run code reviews and manage projects.
+With direction and guidance from our mentors, members of the cohort will spend time both learning from and teaching each other.
+Depending on your level of preparation, you may spend more time doing one or the other.
+We consider teaching to be part of the process of learning.

 **What does the curriculum cover?**
 Primarily, we cover *test-driven* development, using *JavaScript* and *Node.js*.
 We also cover aspects of UX design, product management and entrepreneurship.